Maple Brown Butter Pumpkin Pie

 What Makes this Pie Special?

 Brown butter and maple syrup.
 A magical combination.
 If you don’t know, browned butter is a magical elixir that makes any baked good even better.
 It gives food a wonderfully rich and nutty flavor that is unparalleled.
 I also switched out some of the usual sugar in this pumpkin pie for maple syrup.
-The results are subtle, but just enough to set this pie apart.
+The results are subtle but just enough to set this pie apart from our traditional pumpkin pie recipe.

 What Kind of Pie Crust Should I Use?